Linus Lundqvist: Lower formulae

 In 2015, Lundqvist made his single-seater debut in the Formula Renault 1.6 Nordic championship with Team TIDÖ, where he claimed fourth in the Nordic championship, second in the JSM standings and third in the NEZ championship.
 The following year, Lundqvist returned to the renamed Formula STCC Nordic championship with the LL Motorsport Junior Team, where he dominated proceedings to claim ten wins and finish as Drivers and NEZ champion.

 In 2017, Lundqvist moved across to the British F4 championship with Double R Racing.
 In the championship, he claimed five victories but a string of inconsistent performances meant he could only achieve fifth in the drivers' standings.

 BRDC F3 Championship

 In July 2017, Lundqvist made his debut in the BRDC British Formula 3 championship, again with Double R. There he achieved three points finishes, the highest being a seventh in the third race.

 In February 2018, Double R announced Lundqvist would contest the championship full-time.
 There he claimed seven wins and three pole positions to claim the title at Silverstone after a season-long battle with Nicolai Kjærgaard.

 GP3 Series

 In November 2018, Campos Racing confirmed they would run Lundqvist in the post-season test at Yas Marina.

 Euroformula Open Championship

-After partaking in the winter series and pre-season testing with Campos Racing, Lundqvist once again teamed up with Double R to partake in the Euroformula Open Championship.
+After taking part in the winter series and pre-season testing with Campos Racing, Lundqvist once again teamed up with Double R to compete in the Euroformula Open Championship.